droglenc/NCMTH207/resources/Syllabus-Current.md

 * Please arrive to class on time.
 If you arrive late, then take the first available seat as quietly as possible.
 If you need to leave early, then please sit near the exit.
 * Please attend the entire class period.
 Leaving class early defeats the purpose of the class period, does not take advantage of resources (i.e., the professor) that can significantly help your learning, and does not build statistical stamina.
 Please take care of your personal needs (e.g., using the restroom) before class so that you can stay focused for the entire class period.
-* Please turn your computer on immediately so that you can promptly begin the daily preparation check.
+* Please turn your computer on immediately so that you can promptly begin the day's work.
 * Please limit computer use to class work.
 * Please turn off and store out-of-sight cell phones and other electronic devices (except for your computer).
 * Please **do not listen to music** (or otherwise wear ear buds) during class.